Topic

 Patents

-A patent provides exclusive rights to practice an invention within a particular country or jurisdiction.
-Generally, it provides the patent owner with the rights to decide how - or whether - the invention can be used by others in the country in which the patent was issued.
+A patent provides rights to exclude others from making, using, or selling the invention in the country where the patent is granted.
 In exchange for this right, the patent owner makes technical information about the invention publicly available in the published patent document.
-Protection is granted for a limited period, usually 20 years.
+Patent protection is granted for a limited period, usually 20 years.
+Patent rights can be granted by the owner to others, such as by way of a license.

 Patent Requirements

-There are three key requirements for a patent to be issued in any country.
+Generally, there are four key requirements for a patent to be issued.

 1. 'Novelty': the invention must not already be known or previously disclosed to the public